QuickStart Mobile Automation

 Create a Mobile Automation Project

-In this video, we'll be going over how to Create a Project in Test Modeller.
+In this video, we'll be going over how to Create a Project in Quality Modeller.
 We'll want to navigate to our Project and Releases, click Add, and here we have an option to create a New Project.
 So go ahead and give it a name as well as a description.
 And underneath Project Configuration, we'll want to make sure to select Mobile Automation.

 So, we already have our Mobile Automation framework set up for the purpose of Executing Test Cases immediately.
 Now if we navigate to our new project we'll there are four folders: Components in which there are a series of general Mobile Actions which are used to Generate our Automation later on.
 Additionally, we also have a folder containing some workable examples and a folder for accessing any end-to-end Scenarios.